JeffafaV/LeetCode-Practice/README.md

 # LeetCode-Practice

 This is just for me to implement and practice LeetCode problems.
+Each file's name is the name of the problem in LeetCode.